The Song of Sapphire Sands by Emirati artist Ahmed Al Enezi, known as the Contemporary Bedouin

 This is not a story designed for consumption.

-It is a world designed to be entered.
+It is a fictional universe designed to be entered.

 • Geography as Identity

-Land is not a backdrop, but a shaping force.
+In The Song of Sapphire Sands, land is not a backdrop but a shaping force.

 Each terrain produces its own culture, values, aesthetics, and modes of power.